numpy/numpy/doc/source/reference/c-api/index.rst

 .. note::

-   For efficient access to array elements, typed memoryviews are generally preferred when a NumPy-specific C-API operation is not needed.
+   For efficient access to array elements, generally avoid the older NumPy-specific ``cnp.ndarray[...]`` buffer syntax and prefer typed memoryviews instead.
 Typed memoryviews use Python's buffer protocol and therefore work with NumPy arrays and other compatible buffer providers.
    They do not require ``cimport numpy`` unless the code also uses NumPy-specific declarations.
 See `Cython's typed memoryview documentation
    <https://cython.readthedocs.io/en/latest/src/userguide/memoryviews.html>`__.

 For an example of using Cython to create a NumPy ufunc, see the `Cython section